guardian/facia-scala-client/README.markdown

     export FACIA_CLIENT_TARGET_URL="<target-url>"
     sbt test

+## Before releasing a new version

+Before releasing, consider whether your changes are likely to be backwards-compatible with older versions of the client -- for example, if the new version introduces new serialisations that old versions won't be able to read.
+Where possible, we should aim to maintain backwards compatibility.

+At the time of writing, Tools, Dotcom, Mobile teams (Mapi) and Ophan all use `facia-scala-client` -- take care to understand who is using the library and communicate changes where appropriate.

 ## Building a release

 [This document](https://docs.google.com/document/d/1rNXjoZDqZMsQblOVXPAIIOMWuwUKe3KzTCttuqS7AcY/edit) is a good source of information about releasing Guardian artefacts generally.